-Entertainment.
-As already mentioned, Kassandra is the most populated leg and offers most entertainment.
-Larger resorts in Kassandra and Sithonia offer water sports and diving lessons, all-day boat trips, trips to the cave Petralona and the water park Waterland.
-For those who want to organize trips themselves, there are cars, bikes and four wheelers to rent.
+As already mentioned, Kassandra is the most developed peninsula and if you look for night life, you will find it there.
+Larger resorts in Kassandra and Sithonia offer water sports and diving lessons, all-day boat trips, trips to the cave of Petralona and the water park Waterland.
+For those who want to organize trips themselves, there are cars, bikes and boats to rent.

 By plane: The international airport of Thessaloniki is located near the suburb of Thermi, which is actually very close to the west coast of Halkidiki.
 The beginning of Kassandra peninsula is 50 km away.